 Start looking into financial aid during your junior year of high school.
 Read the Fund Your Future guide published by the California Student Aid Commission, which is available in many languages.

-At the UC Davis Financial Aid Office, our staff will do their very best to help you get the financial aid you need to meet your educational goals.
+At the UC Davis Financial Aid Office, our staff will do our best to help you get the financial aid you need to meet your educational goals.
 Here's what you will need to know when applying for financial aid:

 Timeline for High School Senior and Community College Transfer Students

 - November 1-30: Submit your admissions application to the University.

 - Early October to March 2: Complete your FAFSA or California Dream Act Application online.
 It is important that you submit your application before March 2 each year for priority aid consideration.
 Be sure to also list UC Davis school code 001313.

 - If you filed a Dream Act Application, you will need to log in to dream.csac.ca.gov to view your SAR or to check the status of your application.

 - All students should also apply for Cal Grant by submitting a GPA Verification form to the California Student Aid Commission before March 2.
 More information about GPA verification is available on our applying for aid page, or through your high school, community college, or financial aid office.

 - Mid-March to April: If admitted to UC Davis, you will be able to login to MyAwards to review your aid and requirements.

-- You simultaneously apply for scholarships offered through UC Davis when you complete the UC Application for Undergraduate Admission and Scholarships from November 1-30.
+- You simultaneously apply for scholarships offered through UC Davis when you submit the UC Application for Undergraduate Admission and Scholarships from November 1-30.

 - If you are transferring from a junior college, submit one letter of recommendation directly to UC Davis.
 Refer to the instruction section of the Undergraduate Application for Admission to the University of California for further guidance.